spacepy/dbprocessing/docs/developer/tests.rst

 Of course, instead of ``test_all.py``, you can specify the name of the module you want to test.

+Unit tests use the version of dbprocessing modules in the ``build`` directory, i.e. run ``python setup.py build`` before running the unit tests.

 .. _functional:

 Functional Tests